aitordelrivero/MScThesisAdRC_Annex/README.md

 at

 Section Bioelectronics, Department of Microelectronics, EEMCS, Delft University of Technology, the Netherlands.

 Bio Engineering Lab, D-BSSE, ETH Zürich, Switzerland.

 The scripts run on SLiCAP (Symbolic Linear Circuit Analysis Program) for Python, by Anton Montagne.
 SLiCAP is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-Based on a work at: http://www.analog-electronics.eu/slicap/slicap.html
+More information available at: http://www.analog-electronics.eu/slicap/slicap.html

 ------